amballa/Unit-2-Project/index.md

 ```

 ### Splitting the Data
-I decided to split my data into the following 3 subsets:
+I decided to a time-based split and separate the data into the following 3 subsets:
-1. training set containing stats from 4 seasons (2016-2019)
+1. Training set containing stats from 4 seasons (2016-2019)
-2. validation set containing stats from 2020 season
+2. Validation set containing stats from the 2020 season
-3. test set containing stats from 2021 season
+3. Test set containing stats from the 2021 season

 ```
 cutoff = 2020